Search This Blog

 Meet the Cleeks, the face of ordinary horror right next door.

 Somewhere on the East Coast of the United States live the Cleeks, an upper middle class family comprised of estate lawyer Chris (Sean Bridgers), wife Belle (Angela Bettis), eldest daughter Peggy (Lauren Ashley Clark), adolescent Brian (Zach Rand), and their youngest, Darlin' (Shyla Molhusen), the very picture of the model American family unit.
 But upon close examination, the family's existence is strictly regimented by seemingly chill control-freak Chris, who insists on utter perfection and unquestioned obedience from his household's members, and the house is more of a prison than home.
 All family members are clearly under the soft-voiced but iron-fisted rule of the father (though Darlin' gets away with more by virtue of her tender age), and a silent, tense air of fear makes up much of the daily atmosphere.
-Belle exhibits all the signs of the timid on-edge wife who has been cowed into submission and does not step out of "her place" lest she meet with correction, Brain is at that difficult age when roiling testosterone cannot reconcile itself with simple morality, and Peggy has become sullen and withdrawn, keeps her hair boyishly short, leaves her school classes for frequent trips to the ladies' room and lately sports a wardrobe of baggy, concealing clothes.
+Belle exhibits all the signs of the timid on-edge wife who has been cowed into submission and does not step out of "her place" lest she meet with correction, Brian is at that difficult age when roiling testosterone cannot reconcile itself with simple morality, and Peggy has become sullen and withdrawn, keeps her hair boyishly short, leaves her school classes for frequent trips to the ladies' room and lately sports a wardrobe of baggy, concealing clothes.

 The catalyst for an examination of warped family dysfunction.